-This is the submission consultation version of the Kemble and Ewen Neighbourhood Plan (KENDP).
+This is the referendum version of the Kemble and Ewen Neighbourhood Plan (KENDP).
 It represents the efforts of all of you who have engaged with the process so far and will, we hope, enable and encourage you to continue to be involved in the development of the plan.

 It is first and foremost a plan for the parish, by the parish.
-It has been prepared locally with the assistance of the parish council's consultants, Kirkwells.
+It has been prepared locally with the assistance of the parish council's consultants, Kirkwells and the Cotswold District Council Neighbourhood Planning Team.
 The process is not an easy one, but it is one we believe that has much to offer everyone who cares about the villages and the environment of them.